 We may incur substantial additional indebtedness or other cash obligations in the future.
 Although the terms of the agreement governing our ABL Facility contains restrictions on our ability to incur additional indebtedness, these restrictions are subject to a number of important exceptions, and indebtedness incurred in compliance with these restrictions could be substantial.
 Repeat Precision has entered into the Repeat Precision Promissory Note with an aggregate borrowing capacity of \$4.3 million, which may be used to fund its business strategies and the joint venture could in the future, and has in the past, paid us cash distributions.
-When Repeat Precision increases the outstanding borrowings under the Repeat Precision Promissory Note, it may not be able to meet the ongoing interest obligations or repay the principal balance when due and the note may not be renewed on the current schedule, which could prevent Repeat Precision from pursuing its business strategies, paying us cash distributions.
+When Repeat Precision increases the outstanding borrowings under the Repeat Precision Promissory Note, it may not be able to meet the ongoing interest obligations or repay the principal balance when due and the note may not be renewed on the current schedule, which could prevent Repeat Precision from pursuing its business strategies, paying us cash distributions or obtaining additional financing and could also have a material adverse effect on our business, financial condition and results of operations.
 In addition, we issue equivalent stock units, or cash-settled, liability-classified RSUs ("ESUs") that are settled in cash at the closing price of our common stock on the day of vesting, which may require us to pay a substantial amount and could impact our liquidity.
 If we and our subsidiaries incur substantial additional indebtedness or other cash obligations, the related risks to our financial condition could increase.